jyih/pokeprobe/README.md

 6/25:
 - Finish planning documents
-- Begin sketching out some wireframes/general asthetic of your project
+- Begin sketching out some wireframes/general asthetic of the project

 ## Required Documentation
 As you finish each piece of documentation, submit to your advisor for review.
 Deadline for submitting all the documentation is Friday morning before lunch.